usnistgov/OOF2/README.md

 ### 2. Unpack

 Unpack the .tar.gz file.
 The usual way is to run `tar -xf` on the file you want to unpack.
+If the file is in your Downloads directory, type

+    % tar -xf ~/Downloads/oof2-2.3.0.tar.gz

 This will create a subdirectory named "oof2-<version>" in the directory where you run tar.

-    % tar -xf oof2-2.3.0.tar.gz

 ### 3. Configure